kuragestudios/kuragestudios.github.io/games/pretty-flower/index.md

 You like Pretty Flower?
 Like us on <a href="http://facebook.com/KurageStudios"> Facebook</a> or follow us on  <a href="http://twitter.com/KurageStudios">Twitter</a> for the latest news.

-Rose, dahlia, blueberry, iris, tulip, chrysanthemum, poppy, sunflower, dandelion, edelweiss, daisy, ...
+Rose, dahlia, blueberry, iris, tulip, chrysanthemum, poppy, sunflower, dandelion, edelweiss, daisy, eyelet, thistle, ...
 Do you know other pretty flowers?
 Feel free to share with us your most beautiful flowers and your most beautiful bouquets!

 ---